Coto-Studio/hugo-lawless-rw/content/services/waterproofing.md

 weight: 3
 ---

-We help navigate selecting the appropriate waterproofing solution for your building’s environment.
-As approved applicators, we are committed to the proper and successful application of your waterproofing system.
+As approved applicators, we help navigate selecting the appropriate waterproofing solution for your building’s environment.
+These robust systems are designed to protect sections of your building that are exposed to harsh elements and high foot or vehicle traffic.
+Selecting and maintaining these systems should be done with the help of a professional waterproofing contractor.
+We have the experience that you are looking for.

-- Urethane coating installation and repair
+- Vehicular traffic coating installation and repair
-- Epoxy coating installation and repair
+- Pedestrian traffic coating installation and repair
+- Balcony coating installation and repairs
 - Clear penetrating sealers
-- Injections
+- Foundation waterproofing systems